kmlawson/japanese-empire-mo3335/seminars.md

 **Preparation:**

+* Put your main priority on working on your long essay (half the preparation time at least) which should be well along by now.
 * The primary sources this week are long, but you may not only skim the works as needed, but might have the pleasure of reading the entirety of a single longer piece for perhaps the first time this semester.
 Use this as an opportunity to analyse this source critically and look for patterns and interesting features.
 * Consider choosing a chapter from Lebra in the secondary sources to dovetail the primary source.
 For example, if you read the Ba Maw text, then consider reading the Burma Independence Army chapter in Lebra.
 * If you are unfamiliar with it, look up the general history of the Burmese, Indian, and British Malayan colonies to get oriented a bit.
-* You should now really be making progress on your long essay for the course.
-If you have not, it is really time to get going so that you are well position to make good use of our group writing exercises in the consolidation week next week.

 **Overview:**